 Dashboards have special granular view and edit permissions that are managed from the

 Sharing pane.
-ACLs apply to most widgets that are added to dashboards.
+Access control lists (ACLs) apply to most widgets that are added to

 - Users with any role can create dashboards, share dashboards that they own with users and